rubytogether/rubytogether.org/app/views/news/2016-09-30-september-2016-monthly-update.html.md

 ## future plans

-Next month we plan on working on a platform support release, including changes for jruby in particular.
-That's in addition to our planned work on Bundler 2.0 and Bundler / RubyGems 3.0.
+Next month we plan on working on a platform support release, including changes for JRuby in particular&mdash;in addition to our ongoing work on Bundler 2.0 and Bundler+RubyGems 3.0.

 Until next time,<br>
 Lynn, André, and the Ruby Together team